yllst-testing-labs/ispeakerreact/README.md

 ## Features

+- **Sounds**

+  Learning to read phonetic transcriptions in the dictionary is a great way to ensure correct pronunciation.
+The Sounds section helps you practice pronouncing the International Phonetic Alphabet (IPA) used in English dictionaries.
+Begin with a video that demonstrates how each sound is pronounced, then use shorter clips to practice.
+You can also record* your pronunciation for later review and assessment.

-- **Pronunciation Made Easy**
+- **Exercises**

-  Struggling with English sounds?
-Dive into the Sounds section of iSpeakerReact, encompassing the complete range of English sounds in both British and American English.
-Engage with instructive videos showcasing accurate pronunciation and sample words from native speakers.
-Then, practice by listening and recording* yourself.

-- **Learn and have fun with Exercises**

-  The app offers interactive exercises tailored to your improvement.
-For example, can you hear the difference between similar-sounding words?
-Or which words have the primary stress at the beginning?
-There are 8 types of exercises to choose from.
+  Interactive exercises that test how well you can listen and pronounce words.
+Choose from eight different exercise types:

+  - Dictation: Test both your listening and spelling skills.
+  - Match-up: Match sounds with the correct written words or phonetic transcriptions.
+  - Reordering: Reorder words or sentences to match what you hear.
+  - Sounds and Spelling: Listen and choose the correct vowel or diphthong spelling.
+  - Sorting: Group words with the same sound, stress, or number of syllables.
+  - Odd one out: Identify the word with a different stress pattern, rhythm, or number of syllables.
+  - Snap!: Answer "Yes" or "No" to whether the phonetics match the written word or sound the same.
+  - Memory match: A timed game where you find pairs of rhyming words or homophones.

-- **Confidence in Conversations**
+- **Conversations**

-  Unlock the art of fluent conversations through iSpeakerReact's Conversations segment.
-Discover a multitude of conversation topics spanning various situations.
-Watch the sample video conversations, follow the provided script while identifying key language components.
-Broaden your linguistic horizons by studying and listening to topic-specific phrases.
-Reinforce your learning via interactive practice activities for a seamless transition to conversational English.
+  Covering over 30 real-life, everyday topics, this section helps you learn how to use appropriate language for various situations.
+Watch videos to understand different contexts, highlight key phrases, explore additional expressions, and practice by writing and recording* your own conversations.

-- **Acing Speaking Exams**
+- **Exams**

-  Preparing for an English speaking exam? iSpeakerReact's Exam Speaking is here to help.
-Explore a repertoire of tasks frequently encountered in speaking evaluations like Cambridge First, IELTS, TOEFL, and so on.
-Watch real students tackle these tasks, pinpoint essential phrases within the scripts, and enhance your comprehension.
-Tune your ear to both British and American accents while practicing practical language.
-Elevate your skills by recording* yourself performing similar tasks, refining your language abilities and exam strategies.
+  Preparing for an English-speaking exam or a longer speaking task?
+The Exam section offers a wide range of tasks commonly encountered in evaluations like the Cambridge First, IELTS, TOEFL, and more.
+Watch real students complete these tasks, highlight key phrases from their responses, and expand your own repertoire of useful expressions.
+Boost your speaking skills by recording* yourself performing similar tasks, helping you enhance both your language proficiency and exam strategies.

 *In order to use the recording functionality, please ensure that you have a microphone device, and you have allowed the app to access it.